flokoe/bash-hackers-wiki/docs/syntax/pe.md

-    `When `IFS` is set to a non-null value, or unset, all shells behave the same - first expanding into separate args, then applying pathname expansion and word-splitting to the results, except for zsh, which doesn\'t do pathname expansion in its default mode.
+    `When `IFS` is set to a non-null value, or unset, all shells behave the same - first expanding into separate args, then applying pathname expansion and word-splitting to the results, except for zsh, which doesn't do pathname expansion in its default mode.

 ```{=html}
 <!-- -->